aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/html/set-column-width-to-scalable-unit-like-em-or-percent/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 Generating an HTML file from a spreadsheet is very common.
-The size of the columns is defined in "pt" which works in many cases.
-However, there can be a case where this fixed size may not be required.
-For example, if a container panel width is 600px where this HTML page is being displayed.
-In this case, you may get a horizontal scrollbar if the generated table width is bigger.
-It was required that this fixed size shall be changed into a scalable unit like em or percent to get a better presentation.
-Following sample code can be used where [**HtmlSaveOptions.WidthScalable**](https://reference.aspose.com/cells/net/aspose.cells/htmlsaveoptions/properties/widthscalable) is set to **true** for creating scalable width.
+The size of the columns is defined in **pt**, which works in many cases.
+However, there may be a case where this fixed size is not required.
+For example, if the container panel width is 600 px where this HTML page is displayed, you may get a horizontal scrollbar if the generated table width is larger.
+It is required that this fixed size be changed to a scalable unit such as **em** or **percent** for better presentation.
+The following sample code can be used where [**HtmlSaveOptions.WidthScalable**](https://reference.aspose.com/cells/net/aspose.cells/htmlsaveoptions/properties/widthscalable) is set to **true** for creating scalable width.

 Sample source file and output files can be downloaded from the following links: